lauracosgrove/p8105_final-project/report.md

 ### Other severity scores

-(Note: must run document once before knitting, but eval is set to false so the views aren't re-loaded every time you knit.)
+(Note: if you have a working local copy of the database, you must run document once before knitting, but eval should be set to false so the views aren't re-loaded every time you knit.)

 ``` r
 sofa_view <- read_file("./database/mimic-code/concepts/severityscores/sofa.sql")